Under the Local Government Act 1989, councillors must register their interests, and disclose and declare any conflicts of interest.

 If registrable interests aren't submitted, councillors will be penalised 60 penalty units, which is about $9,100.

 A conflict of interest occurs when a councillor has a direct, indirect or personal interest that's in conflict with his or her duty as a councillor.
 A conflict will prevent that councillor debating and voting on the matter.

 Councillors are responsible for determining if they have a conflict of interest.
 The CEO, governance officer, MAV and Local Government Victoria can offer advice as to whether there is a conflict.

-There are some exceptions to conflicts of interest, according to the Local Government Act.
+There are some exceptions to conflicts of interest, refer to section 79C of the Local Government Act.

 Attending council meetings

 If a councillor with a conflict of interest attends a council meeting, he or she must disclose and describe the interest, including whether it's a direct, indirect or personal type.

 Alternatively, the councillor can describe the conflict – including the type – to the CEO in writing before the meeting.
 The councillor then only needs to disclose the type of interest in the council meeting immediately before the matter's considered.
 He or she must leave the council chamber before a discussion and vote on the matter is held.

 The CEO must record in the meeting minutes any conflicts of interest, including the type and description if the councillor didn't inform the CEO in writing.